How to become an assistant media scheduler: Natasha's story

 Meet Natasha and find out about her life as an assistant media scheduler at the BBC.
 Part of our Bitesize world of work series.

-What to expect if you want to be an assistant media scheduler
+What to expect if you want to be an advertising media planner

-- Assistant Media Scheduler working hours: 37 to 39 hours per week
+- Advertising media planner working hours: 37 to 39 hours per week

-What qualifications do you need to be an assistant media scheduler?
+What qualifications do you need to be an advertising media planner ?